Project Type: Teaching

 The programme seeks to transform access to life-changing assistive technology such as wheelchairs, prosthetics, hearing aids and glasses by creating partnerships with the private sector to build and shape markets testing innovative approaches and backing ‘what works to get AT to those who need it the most.

 The GDI Hub is committed to partnership delivery.
-As a research center we work with world leading global organisations including NGOs and DPO’s (WHO, UNICEF, International Committee of the Red Cross, and Leonard Cheshire Disability).
+As a research and practice centre, we work with world-leading global organisations including NGOs and DPO’s (WHO, UNICEF, International Committee of the Red Cross, and Leonard Cheshire Disability).

 We also engage with innovative business driving forward the disability agenda (Microsoft, Barclays).
-Governmental departments (Department for International Development) and leading academics and innovators.
+Governmental departments and leading academics and innovators.

 Meet the Teaching Team

-- Catherine Holloway - Associate Profeesor & Academic Director, UCL
+- Catherine Holloway - Associate Professor & Academic Director, UCL

 - Youngjun Cho - Lecturer, UCL